 This is the time to decide what kind of theme or aesthetic you want.

-Do you want a bold, colorful classroom?
+Do you want a bold, homeschool room paint color?

 Do you want a calming, nature-themed classroom?